 The disparity of returns between the upper quartile performers, the median and the bottom quartile performers is dramatic, underscoring the importance of gaining access to the top performers.
-Note that this disparity, large as it is, is understated by "survivor bias," i.e., it does not include the performance of funds that have failed or are no longer in business.
-Their inclusion would make the results even more compelling.
-In the case of performance against the median, buyout's top quartile performers have out-performed by a factor of 8X, whereas venture capital's top quartile has bested the median by 15X.
+Note that this disparity, large as it is, is understated due to "survivorship bias," i.e., it does not include the performance of funds that have failed or are no longer in business.
+Their inclusion would make the dispersion of private equity returns even more dramatic.
+In the case of performance against the median, buyout's top quartile performers have out-performed by 800 basis points, whereas venture capital's top quartile has bested the median by 1500 basis points.
 In the investment world, outperformance on this scale is eye-popping, indeed.